How often to replace water heater

 How do I know if my water heater needs to be replaced?

-Signs that your water heater needs to be replaced include increased energy bills, strange noises, reduced hot water output, and visible signs of corrosion on the tank.
+Signs your water heater needs to be replaced include rusty water, strange noises, and reduced hot water capacity.

 Connect with certified professionals in your area